 Countryside/conservation officers are involved in the management, protection and enhancement of the local environment.
+If you love the outdoors and want a job where you're actively working to protect the environment so others can enjoy it, this may be the job for you.
 The work is varied, and can cover the following areas.

 Landscape conservation, which may include: